eswarkumarofficial/H4ck3r-WAVS/README.md

 pip install -r requirements.txt

 # To Crawl
-  python crawler.py
+  python3 crawler.py

 # To Map
-  python mapper.py
+  python3 mapper.py

 # To Test for vulnerabilities
-  python tester.py
+  python3 tester.py

 **Navigate to the H4ck3r WAVS folder/directory to find the report**